rancher-sandbox/docs.rancherdesktop.io/docs/preferences.md

 #### Building Images

-Use this option to build an image and it to your virtual machine.
+Use this option to build an image and add it to your virtual machine.

 To build an image: